A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost

-We consider a system with {\boldmath{$n$}} devices, for a large and unknown value of $n$; each device has a single packet to send on the shared channel.
+We consider a system with a large, {\underline{unknown}} number of {\boldmath{$n$}} devices initially present, each with a single packet to send on a shared channel.
 Going forward, for ease of presentation, we refer only to the packets---rather than devices---committing actions such as sending and listening.

 {\bf Communication.} Time is divided into disjoint \defn{slots}, each of which can accommodate a packet transmission.
 Communication occurs on a \defn{multiple access channel}, which is defined as follows.
 In any slot, a packet can either attempt to transmit or listen to the channel.
 If no packet is transmitted in a given slot, it is \defn{empty}.
 If only one packet is transmitted, the packet \defn{succeeds}; we often refer to this as a \defn{success}.
 However, if multiple packets transmit simultaneously, they all fail---this is a \defn{collision}---and they may try again later.
-There is no ability to distinguish between an empty slot and a collision; that is, there is \defn{no collision detection}.
-There are no identifiers for the packets.
-Finally, packets must be sent in a distributed manner; that is, there is no scheduler or central authority.
+There is no scheduler or central authority {\it a priori}.

-{\bf Packet Activation.} We consider two settings.
-For the \defn{static setting}, in the first slot, all $n$ packets are active on the multiple access channel and begin executing an algorithm.
-By implication, all packets agree on the index of the current slot; this feature is typically referred to as a \defn{global clock} \cite{banicescu2024survey}.
+{\bf No Collision Detection.} There is no mechanism to distinguish between an empty slot and a collision—that is, {\it no collision detection} (no-CD).
+In many practical systems, collision detection (CD) is unavailable or unreliable.
+For example, in WiFi networks, received signal strength may offer a weak form of CD, but it is error-prone.
+Consequently, many prior results address the challenging no-CD setting (see the survey \cite{banicescu2024survey} and related discussion in Section \ref{sec:related-work}).

-In the \defn{dynamic setting}, all $n$ packets become active over time.
-To capture the worst case, we consider these activation times to be scheduled by an \defn{adversary}, and we often refer to packets being \defn{activated} or \defn{injected} by the adversary.
-Packets may not agree on the index of the current slot, and thus there is \defn{no global clock}.
+We emphasize that CD and the cost of collisions are orthogonal concerns: collisions incur a performance penalty regardless of whether they are detectable.
+For example, in WiFi, even if devices cannot sense an ongoing collision, the channel remains unavailable for its duration.